bronlabs/bron-crypto/pkg/encryptions/paillier/README.md

 - multiplying a plain value, `a`, and an encrypted value `Enc(b)`, and obtaining `Enc(a * b)`.

 The encrypted values are represented as `saferith.Nat` and are serializable.
-This module also provides JSON serialization for the PublicKey and the SecretKey.